-Admittedly, we’ve spent a lot more time buried in Adobe Audition than Fairlight and it’s a great program.
+Admittedly, I’ve spent a lot more time buried in Adobe Audition than Fairlight and it’s a great program.
 Maybe one of Adobe’s best outside of Photoshop and Illustrator.
-But as we’ve adjusted to Fairlight… The tides are turning.
+But as I’ve adjusted to Fairlight… The tides are turning.

 DaVinci Resolve (Fairlight)

 Fairlight has a beautiful interface and is very user friendly.
 Poking around and learning the bells and whistles is an intuitive and enjoyable experience.
 It’s responsiveness makes live editing a seamless endeavor.

 Within Premiere itself, there’s some basic audio effects that can be used but if you really want to get into the audio Audition is the solution.
 The program is intuitive and less glitchy than other Adobe programs.
 A common theme we’ve seen though is having to use a program outside of Premiere.
 Not the most convenient of workflows.

 *Bernie Sanders voice* “I am once again pointing out that Premiere requires a separate program to do things that can be done all within Resolve.”

 DaVinci Resolve (Fusion)

 There’s a plethora of effects within Fusion like 3D, motion graphics, etc. I just focused on text tracking.
 Within the program, busting out a quick text track is easy and efficient.
 If you need to accomplish something more complex, you have all the tools at your disposal to get crazy.